tillkaeufer/DuCKLinG/README.md

 ## How to run

+The idea is that you create an input file that defines all the settings, priors, and observation that you want to use and then you simply execute it the same way as shown for the *retreival example*.

 | :exclamation:  Even if you run the retrieval in parallel make sure to first run everything in a single core till the retrieval part of the script starts.
 This makes sure that the slab grids are already binned to your observation and this is not done N times. |
 |-----------------------------------------|

+Below you find a detailed describtion of all the settings specified in the input file.
+I recommend that you copy the example input file and adjust it to your needs.
+Start simple, see if it works and then you can make it more complicated.

 ### Input file